gregmarine/ByGregMarine.com/Folio/src/books/vitamin-g/perspective-is-verything.md

 I'm not saying you must make such a drastic change yourself.
 You can actually do this by simply going to a different park for your walks.
 Or you can try to seek out a new *favorite spot*.
 You don't really need to up root your entire life to find new perspective on your old self.
 I personally needed to do that.
 Otherwise, I might not have written this book!

+No matter how bad my circumstances may have been, there was always something positive that came from it all.
+And the only way for me to see the positive side of things was with a change of perspective.
+If I only focus on the bad stuff, that is really all I'm going to see.

+Taking us back to the example of photography, most of the photographs I take need some sort of touch up work applied when I get home.
+Photography isn't just about pointing a device at something and pushing a button.
+When I go back later and review the photos I have captured, I reflect on my day and the moments I attempted to freeze in time.
+I think about the lighting, the subject, and the composition.
+I apply post-production filters and adjustments to massage the imagine into something even better than moment.

+Sometimes, like in the photo featured in this chapter, I will even remove color through a filter because I felt like the colors took something away from that moment.
+When I remove what I did not like about the moment, I'm left with the perfect picture that represents the best of what I see.

+This same technique can also be applied to our circumstances.
+Without forgetting the negative aspects, we can still remove them to reveal what is truly best about our lives.